 When you struggle with meth addiction, life seems smaller and narrower every day.
 What begins as an occasional recreational activity becomes all you think about, all you do.
 Meth makes your decisions and tells you what to think and how to act.
 It can leave you feeling lonely or lost.
-But you are neither of these things!
+But you do not have to go through this alone.

 Crystal Meth and the Brain